 Alcohol is an important liquid ingredient in a tincture, and we use only high-quality alcohol made from sugar cane for the consumer retail market.
 It’s far more costly than industrial ethanol from 55-gallon drums, but just as we believe you should never cook with a wine you wouldn’t drink, we believe you should never make a tincture with alcohol too harsh for sipping.
 And you can taste the difference.

 Our tincturing process is about as low tech as you can get.
 The herbs, which may include dry and fresh ingredients in carefully portioned quantities, are ground and added to a stainless steel vat containing the extraction liquids, where they undergo a cold steep for a minimum of 21 days.

 After extraction, the herb-liquid mixture is pressed to separate the largest solids from the rich tincture.
 After this first press, the liquid still contains suspended solids that need to be removed.
 One option is to force the liquid through a filter, but we prefer a gentler, more time-consuming method.
 We simply let the liquid sit undisturbed for two days, allowing gravity to draw the suspended solids to the bottom of the container.
 Then we carefully siphon the clear liquid off the top and leave the cloudy formula at the bottom behind.

-Ours is one of the slowest and most expensive ways to make herbal extracts.
+Ours is one of the slowest and most expensive ways to make liquid herbal extracts.
 But we believe a simple, low-intervention process contributes to a more effective and better tasting tincture.